Temitope-Portfolio/Predictive-models/README.md

 Provide insight and predict the quality of the wine based on the features of the wine with classification model.

+### Analysis Approach

+This dataset can either be worked on as classification or regression model.
+I chose to work with classification model inorder to get more accuracy on the wine quality.

 ### Dataset Information

-This dataset can either be worked on as classification or regression model and the classes are ordered but not balanced.
-The outliers
+This dataset is gotten from UCI https://archive.ics.uci.edu/ml/datasets/Wine+Quality machine learning repository.
+The classes are ordered and not balanced that means high number of samples are focused on only one class.
+The dataset needs to be balanced inorder to get the accuracy correctly.
+The outliers could be used to detect the few excellent or poor wines.

+Each wine sample has the following characteristics:
+1. Fixed acidity
+2. Volatile acidity
+3. Citric sugar
+4. Residual sugar
+5. Chlorides
+6. Free sulfur dioxide
+7. Total sulfur dioxide
+8. Density
+9. pH
+10. Sulphates
+11. Alcohol
+12. Quality